Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Introduction

 \subsection{CLE weighted by nesting statistics}

 We will now define the variant of CLE that we expect to get when performing the reweighting \eqref{eq:reweight-nesting}.
 First we state Theorem \ref{thm:loopexpconv}, which motivates our definition and is crucial for our weighted CLE to be well-defined.
+The result should be viewed as making sense of the joint moment generating function of the nesting statistics of a nested CLE, where a nesting statistic counts the number of CLE loops surrounding some points.
+The difficulty lies in the fact that single points are surrounded by an infinite number of loops, which implies that a regularization procedure is necessary to make sense of this moment generating function.

 In the theorem statement and throughout the text, whenever $U$ is a disjoint union of proper simply connected domains and $z\in U$, we write $R(z,U)$ for the conformal radius of $z$ in the connected component of $U$ containing $z$.
 Furthermore given a closed curve $\eta$ and a point $z$, we say that $\eta$ surrounds $z$ if the index of $\eta$ around $z$ is $\pm 1$.
 We let $\eta^o$ denote the points surrounded by the curve $\eta$.